- News Resources

 My Mischievous Twitter Feed

-- http://t.co/ZxsrBSuto2 about 16 hours ago from Facebook ReplyRetweetFavorite
+- “That’s how you live vibrantly.
+With no regrets.” http://t.co/hzETOQAZU3 about 4 hours ago from Facebook ReplyRetweetFavorite

 - Criticism may not be agreeable, but it is necessary.
 It fulfils the same function as pain in the human body.
 It calls attention to an unhealthy state of things. -Winston Churchill